hrushikeshrv/guimath/docs/contributing.md

 ## Submitting a Patch
 Once you have finished working on your patch and verified that your issue has been fixed, push your changes and create a pull request!

-The GuiMath bundle is created by combining the constituent source files - `cursor.js`, `expression-backend.js`, and `ui.js` into `guimath.js`.
+The GUIMath bundle is created by combining the constituent source files - `cursor.js`, `expression-backend.js`, and `ui.js` into `guimath.js`.
 This process is automated using Grunt, and a Gruntfile has been configured in the repository root.

 However, you **do not** need to generate and push these files to your patch.
 Only modify and push changes to the relevant source files.

-## Building GuiMath
+## Building GUIMath

 {: .note}
 > You do not need to do this step to submit a patch.
-This is only needed if you want to create your own production build of GuiMath for distribution.
+This is only needed if you want to create your own production build of GUIMath for distribution.

-To create a production build of GuiMath, make sure you have [Grunt installed](https://gruntjs.com/getting-started) and run the following command from the repository root -
+To create a production build of GUIMath, make sure you have [Grunt installed](https://gruntjs.com/getting-started) and run the following command from the repository root -

 ```bash
 npm run build